-Greece gets test operation for Trans-Adriatic gas pipeline22.
-May 2020. / SEE Energy News
+Greece gets test operation for Trans-Adriatic gas pipeline, SEE Energy News

 As part of the test operation of the project, TAP AG, a company in charge of the construction and operation of Trans-Adriatic gas pipeline (TAP), started importing natural gas in the last section of the pipeline in Greece, from Serres to Ieropigi and the Greek-Albanian border.